AppThreat/atom/README.md

 ### Extract HTTP endpoints in openapi format using atom-tools

-Atom can automatically invoke [atom-tools](https://github.com/AppThreat/atom-tools) `convert` command to extract http endpoints from the usages slices.
+atom can automatically invoke [atom-tools](https://github.com/AppThreat/atom-tools) `convert` command to extract http endpoints from the usages slices.
 Pass the argument `--extract-endpoints` to enable this feature.

 ```shell
 pip install atom-tools